IFRS 16 Leases: Summary, Example, Journal Entries, and Disclosures

 Summary

 This concludes our high-level overview of IFRS 16.
 We introduced the key differences for lessee accounting under IAS 17 and IFRS 16, provided an example of a lessee amortization schedule and the related journal entries, and discussed the required disclosures.
-Many of the topics presented are further discussed in the articles listed below or linked throughout this article.

 Free Lease Accounting Software